yksnilowyrahcaz/Product_Reviews_Analysis/README.md

         pip install -r requirements.txt

 6. Download the [Amazon US Customer Reviews Dataset](https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset) from Kaggle, create a folder called "data" in the root of this cloned repo and move the downloaded data sets there.
-This demo utilizes all of the available product category data sets, including the multilingual data set from Kaggle, but the scripts can be run on a single data set.
+This demo utilizes all of the available product category data sets, including the multilingual data set, but the scripts can be run on a single data set.
 The complete data set is about 22GB, takes about 33 minutes to download the zip file and about 15 minutes to unzip all the tsv files.
 If you prefer, you can access the data via Amazon S3 bucket in parquet format.
-You will need an AWS account for this.

 7. Preprocess the tsv files.
 This command will preprocess all tsv files in the data folder.
 In my case, this took an average of 1.5 minutes per file and one hour to preprocess all 37 files sequentially on a laptop with four cores (eight processors) and 12GB of RAM.
 It's recommended to use parallel processing instead.
 To preprocess specific files, import the `preprocess` function from `preprocess.py` or update the `if __name__ == __main__:` block as needed.

         python code/preprocess.py

 8. Cluster the reviews and extract key topics and keywords.
-This command will apply to all files in the data folder with suffix "preprocessed.parquet".
+This command will apply to all files in the data folder with suffix "*preprocessed.parquet".
 In my case, this took an average of 8.2 minutes per file and about five hours to preprocess all 37 files sequentially.
 It's recommended to use parallel processing instead.
 To cluster specific files, import the `run_pipeline` function from `cluster.py` or update the `if __name__ == __main__:` block as needed.

         python code/cluster.py